 Certificate modification means under this CP the issuance of a new Certificate in which at minimum one change is made to the content of the attributes concerning the Certificate's subscriber (the subject field or the subjectAlternativeName extension) or in which one field requiring content validation is deleted or added.
+The public key must be different from that in the Certificate which is to be modified.

-The certificate modification service is not provided.
+The Certificate modification service is not provided by I.CA.